component-driven/component-driven-development/src/exercises/4-Whitespace_&_Layout/Readme.md

 3. Add `box-sizing: border-box` as the only default styles.

-4. Add support for Flexbox props like `alignItems` and `flexDirection`: we’ll need them for the next exercise.
+4. Add support for Flexbox and CSS Grid props like `alignItems` and `flexDirection`: we’ll need them for the next exercise.

 **Hint:** use [styled-system functions](https://styled-system.com/api), like the `space` function we’ve used in the previous exercise, to create props.